picmi/help/docs/business/faqs.md

 This usually happens when the job has **no intake availability** (capacity reached or intake closed).
 You can see this as a business user or as an individual applying.

-* As a business user, check the [job application controls](article/opportunity-controls)
+* As a business user, check the [opportunity controls](article/opportunity-controls)
 * As a jobseeker, they can see positions available on the top-left of the workflow or in the list view

 ::: prompt